 - Let’s summarize: What makes a good value prop?

 What is a value proposition?

-A value proposition is the promise of value that a customer can expect a business to deliver.
-It’s more than just a product or service description — it's the specific solution that your business provides to a customer which a competitor can’t offer.
+A value proposition is a short statement that communicates why buyers should choose your products or services.
+It’s more than just a product or service description — it's the specific solution that your business provides and the promise of value that a customer can expect you to deliver.

 Free Value Proposition Templates